 After you image the machine, one of the first steps will be to change the workstation name and add the workstation to the domain.
-By default when you add a machine to the domain the machine is defaulted to the Computers OU within AD.
-One step that is often forgotten is once you have added the machine to the domain, make sure that you go to active directory and move the machine from the default Computers OU and move it to your more specific workstation OU.
-This ensure that you keep things organised and if you have created specific group policy objects then they will get the automated settings applied correctly.
-Once the machine is all ready to go with the correct software its a good idea to ensure that your machine is protected via endpoint protection and has the most up to date virus definitions.
+By default when you add a machine to the domain the machine defaults to the Computers OU within AD.
+One step that is often forgotten is once you have added the machine to the domain, make sure that you go to the active directory and move the machine from the default Computers OU and move it to your more specific workstation OU.
+This ensures that you keep things organised and if you have created specific group policy objects then they will get the automated settings applied correctly.
+Once the machine is all ready to go with the correct software it’s a good idea to ensure that your machine is protected via endpoint protection and has the most up to date virus definitions.

 Lastly when the machine is complete and ready for deployment you can start setting up the workstation for the user and make sure things such as shared drives are mapped, printers are installed and the applications they will be using are installed and working.

-Tasks involved with workstation management will range from monitoring the workstation through to changing specific settings on these workstations when required by using tools such as group policy.
+Tasks involved with workstation and desktop management will range from monitoring the workstation to changing specific settings on these workstations when required by using tools such as group policy.
 Using group policy is a convenient way to apply a bulk change to a number of PCs in one hit to save time visiting each PC one by one and manually making those changes.
 These changes can include a simple desktop background setting, password policy settings, Google Chrome settings and even the deployment of an application through an .MSI file.
-I would also use group policy to manage user settings such as deploying mapped drives and install printers simply because it is more reliable and consistent then trying to use scripting of some sort.
+I would also use group policy to manage user settings such as deploying mapped drives and install printers simply because it is more reliable and consistent than trying to use scripting of some sort.